Category Archives: Topology

 Diamond on ladder systems and countably metacompact topological spaces

 Joint work with Rodrigo Rey Carvalho and Tanmay Inamdar.
 Abstract.
-Leiderman and Szeptycki proved that a single Cohen real introduces a ladder system $L$ over $\aleph_1$ for which the space $X_L$ is not a $\Delta$-space.
+Leiderman and Szeptycki proved that a single Cohen real introduces a ladder system L over 1 for which the space XL is not a Δ-space.
 They asked whether there is … Continue reading

 A counterexample related to a theorem of Komjáth and Weiss